 The Letter of Agreement is indeed in the form of a letter, yet it still requires two signatures and protects both parties.

 Notice how detailed the sample letter is below.
-Generally, I include the following sections in a Letter of Agreement:
+Generally, we recommend including the following sections:

 - Services to be Provided

 The following sample is very loosely based on an actual LOA that a client floated to me in the negotiations stage of a project.
 All identifying information has been changed.

 Use the below outline to prepare an LOA for your client, or to take to your lawyer as a starting point for your project.